Customization#

 Rhombic, Star, Icosahedral, Voronoi, Kagome, Tetrahedron |

-We will gradually expand this list above in future development.
-The strut and TPMS lattice generally used in hexahedron domain which contains 6 faces and 8 nodes, such as a cube.
-The strut lattice in tetrahedron domain is mainly used in conformal lattice generation when tetrahedron meshes were given.
-Artisan will not check the lattice domain types in filling process, but please note that, the mismatched lattices types will produce unexpected results.
-The lattice in tetrahedron domain will be demonstrated in later section.
+We plan to expand the list mentioned above in future developments.
+Strut and TPMS lattices are generally used in hexahedral domains, which have 6 faces and 8 nodes, such as a cube.
+Strut lattices in tetrahedral domains are primarily utilized in the generation of conformal lattices when tetrahedral meshes are provided.
+It’s important to note that Artisan does not check the lattice domain types during the filling process, but be aware that using mismatched lattice types can lead to unexpected results.
+Lattices in tetrahedral domains will be discussed in a later section.

 Strut lattice, i.e. topological connections;